First Epistle to the Corinthians: Content

 Later, Paul wrote about immorality in Corinth by discussing an immoral brother, how to resolve personal disputes, and sexual purity.
 Regarding marriage, Paul states that it is better for Christians to remain unmarried, but that if they lacked self-control, it is better to marry than "burn" (πυροῦσθαι).
 The epistle may include marriage as an apostolic practice in 1 Corinthians 9:5, "Do we not have the right to be accompanied by a believing wife, as do the other apostles and the brothers of the Lord and Cephas (Peter)?"
 (In the last case, the letter concurs with Matthew 8:14, which mentions Peter having a mother-in-law and thus, by inference, a wife.)
 However, the Greek word for 'wife' is the same word for 'woman'.
 The Early Church Fathers, including Tertullian, Jerome, and Augustine state the Greek word is ambiguous and the women in 1 Corinthians 9:5 were women ministering to the Apostles as women ministered to Christ, and were not wives, and assert they left their "offices of marriage" to follow Christ.
 Paul also argues that married people must please their spouses, just as every Christian must please God.
-The letter is also notable for mentioning the role of women in churches, that for instance they must remain silent, and yet they have a role of prophecy and apparently speaking tongues in churches.
-If verse 14:34–35 is not an interpolation, certain scholars resolve the tension between these texts by positing that wives were either contesting their husband's inspired speeches at church, or the wives/women were chatting and asking questions in a disorderly manner when others were giving inspired utterances.
-Their silence was unique to the particular situation in the Corinthian gatherings at that time, and on this reading, Paul did not intend his words to be universalized for all women of all churches of all eras.
-After discussing his views on worshipping idols, Paul finally ends with his views on resurrection.
-He states that Christ died for the sins of humankind, and was buried, and rose on the third day according to the scriptures.
-Paul then asks: "Now if Christ is preached as raised from the dead, how can some of you say that there is no resurrection of the dead?" and addresses the question of resurrection.

-Throughout the letter, Paul presents issues that are troubling the community in Corinth and offers ways to fix them.
-Paul states that this letter is to "admonish" them as beloved children.
+Throughout the letter, Paul presents issues that are troubling the community in Corinth and offers ways to resolve them.
+Paul states that this letter serves to "admonish" them as beloved children.
 They are expected to become imitators of Jesus and follow the ways in Christ as he, Paul, teaches in all his churches.